Trend Method

 Compare Method - ComCorDEEPT

-As per ComCorDEEPT technique, ‘Compare’ is the first and foremost method of Performance Test Result Analysis.
-‘Compare’ method is a simple way to match the defined NFRs with the actual result.
-For Example, if the defined response time NFR for a Login page is 5 seconds and you observed the actual response time during load … Read more
+As per the ComCorDEEPT technique, ‘Compare’ is the first and foremost method of Performance Test Result Analysis.
+The ‘Compare’ method is a simple way to match the defined NFRs with the actual result.
+For Example, if the defined response time NFR for a Login page is 5 seconds and you observed the actual response time … Read more